ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

    extends hashes into a PCR.
 The TPM can then report the hashes of all the measured hashes as signed evidence called a Quote (see {{using-tpm}} for an overview of TPM operation, or {{TPM1.2}} and {{TPM2.0}} for many more details).

-3. Reference Integrity Measurements must be conveyed from the Endorser (the entity accepted as the software authority, often the manufacturer for embedded systems) to the system in which verification will take place.
+3. Signed Reference Values (aka Reference Integrity Measurements, RIMs) must be conveyed from the Reference Value Provider (the entity accepted as the software authority, often the manufacturer for embedded systems) to the Verifier.

 ## Solution Requirements